Yann39/truth-table-validator/README.md

 ## Checks

-The program checks the user input so it matches the following requirements :
+The program checks the user input, so it matches the following requirements :

 - does not start with a comma
 - does not end with a comma
 - does not contain 2 commas in a row